This shawl is available from Patternfish as a KnitCompanion-ready file!

-This beaded V shaped shawl is exclusive to my new Craftsy class: New Directions in Lace!
-The $29.99 price reflects a 25% discount for the class and includes all pattern materials (full sized shawl, doll-sized shawl - one of my test knitters made this into a scarf for herself! - and doily).
+This beaded V shaped shawl is exclusive to the Craftsy class New Directions in Lace!
+The class includes all pattern materials (full sized shawl, doll-sized shawl - one of my test knitters made this into a scarf for herself! - and doily).

 from the class publicity:

 Expand Your Lace Skills with a New Shawl Shape

 Empower yourself as you bring a sophisticated and versatile shawl design to life.
 Join me, Romi Hill, for my online Craftsy class, New Directions in Lace, and create a breathtaking V-shaped shawl that will stop people in the streets!
 I’ve designed this class with you in mind, drawing on questions knitters have asked me about this particular shawl shape, lace weight yarns, beads, casting on in the round, blocking lace, and so many other little tips and tricks that you’ll find yourself going back to the lessons over and over.